Alaska, Discovering

 16. Enjoyed insanely beautiful views along the Glenn Allen Highway

 We picked up Glenn Highway National Scenic Byway north of Anchorage in Matnuska.
 The Scenic Byway is 135 miles that run parallel to paths carved by glaciers.
-We had gorgeous views of the Talkeetna Mountains, and rivers, and drove through Eklutna, Palmer, Sutton, and Chickaloon.
+We had gorgeous views of the Talkeetna Mountains and rivers and drove through Eklutna, Palmer, Sutton, and Chickaloon.

 17. Drove (almost) to Matanuska Glacier

 We received the tip to drive to Matanuska Glacier from our table mates on the Major Marine Boat Cruise a few days prior.
-Matanuska is a glacier that you can drive up to and take guided hikes onto.
+Matanuska is a glacier you can drive up to and take guided hikes onto.

 Unfortunately, we didn’t have time for the glacier hike (read until the end to find out why) but we drove close enough for amazing views.
-We would definitely add a Matanuska Glacier hike to our next trip.
+We would add a Matanuska Glacier hike to our next trip.
 This tour was recommended to us.

 Book a Tour